dgrnbrg/spiral/README.md

 ## Features

+### Beauty

+Note: Beauty is currently the primary reason to use this library.

+Have you ever wanted to prioritize routes that serve static data over routes that serve DB queries?
+What about reserving dedicated capacity for your administrator accounts, to ensure responsiveness under heavy load?
+Maybe you want to give dedicated capacity to your paid tier over free.

+Beauty is a simple concurrent router that lets you reuse your existing Ring routes and handlers, be they Clout or Compojure, Hiccup or Selmer.
+You just pass your existing app to the `beauty-router` middleware, and then annotate any handlers that you want to run concurrently with prioritization.
+There is an example of how to do this further down in the README.

+### core.async based

+With Async Ring, you can leverage the power of core.async in your Ring handlers.
+Now, you can park on your database and REST requests using `<!` and `!>'!
+Soon, there will be syntax sugar for making this trivial.

 ### Forwards and Backwards compatible with Ring

 Async Ring is 100% compatible with normal Ring.
 Want to use your Ring handler